emMVeess/3620-project/README.md

-A webapp to pull data from a bluetooth observer running on a Raspberry Pico 2 W.
+An app to pull data from a bluetooth observer running on a Raspberry Pico 2 W.